DdeDamian/CaylentTask/docker/nginx-hello/README.md

+# NGINX webserver

-# NGINX webserver that serves a simple page containing its hostname, IP address and port as wells as the request URI and the local time of the webserver.
+NGINX webserver that serves a simple page containing its hostname, IP address and port as wells as the request URI and the local time of the webserver.

 And as a modification of the base image (nginx-hello), this also shows two environment variables, the environment we are working on and a secret stored using secrets.